Export Hour Meter Data to Use on Your Own Database

 The easiest way to collect the hour meter data is using our HourMeter Collector app.
 When you run the HourMeter Collector, it will automatically create a folder to your desktop containing a .CSV file which can be opened in Excel.
-Once the HourMeter Collector app is running, it will save the hour data every two minutes.
-You can change the interval on the WiFi Setting page on the device (only WiFi Hour Meter can change the interval at this moment).
+Once the HourMeter Collector app is running, it will save the hour data every two minutes by default (interval can be changed from the app).
 This will keep an ongoing log of all data collected by the HourMeter Collector app.
 You can incorporate the .CSV file to your spreadsheet if you wish by following these steps.
 Navigate to the Data tab and click New Query.
 Select From File and then From CSV.
 Then navigate to the Hours CSV file (By default: C:\Users\USERNAME\Desktop\CSV_FILE) and open the Hours file.
 This will create a new sheet on your spreadsheet.
 Don’t forget to adjust the refresh rate.
 Keep reading for more detailed instruction.

 Exporting XML Data